npsedhain/anup-sedhain/content/posts/what-is-happiness.md

 Hello there,

-It is 9:43 pm now and I started writing this letter.
+It is 9:43 pm now and I have started writing this letter.
 The date is 6th of June, 2020.
 The year we all can’t wait to get over with.
 We are already half way through it and every day is a big bad surprise.
 Honestly, it has been really tough six months.
 The whole world seems as though they have stopped being happy, which is really very sad and considering you are a part of it, I have come up with something that could be of help.
 Well, not me but someone I read/heard from.
 I thought I would echo few strategies towards human well being or simply put, being happy.
 I hope you might gain some insights.
 Just skim through this, because there isn’t really any TL;DR.

 And just a disclaimer, if you have read any of my previous works, this one is going to be a little different.
 This contains a bit of a science and some research findings that I happened to find online.
 So, whatever you will read is not entirely my thoughts.
 I am roughly summarizing what I learnt from a podcast I heard the other day.
 I will leave the source for you, at the end.
 If you find any of these interesting, feel free to visit those.
 It will be no less than a goldmine.